tiendu/tiendu.github.io/src/content/blog/2026-08-13-what-if-ls-isnt-there.md

 The useful part is realizing that **you don't actually need `ls`**.

-What you need is something capable of walking the filesystem and telling you what it finds.
+What you need is some way to inspect the filesystem.

 Once you phrase the problem that way, the solution space gets much bigger.

 `find` does it because that's its job. `tree` does it because it needs to draw the directory tree. `tar` does it because it needs to discover files before building an archive. `rsync` does it because it needs to know what can be synchronized.
-A programming language can just ask the filesystem directly.
+A programming language can ask the filesystem directly.
+Even shell globbing can get you part of the way there without invoking another program at all.

 Different tools, same underlying capability.